mpavlinsky/bobsgame/README.md

 ##SOURCE CODE AVAILABLE

-#DOWNLOAD IT RIGHT NOW WHAT IS WRONG WITH YOU
+#DOWNLOAD IT RIGHT THE HECK NOW!

 ##This game is actively developed.
 New features are being added constantly and bugs will happen.